mieweb/docs/content/functions/encounters/encounter-plan-section-medications.md

 ![](./encounter-plan-section-medications.assets/b8b2aed8406a2cd9c93f7734fb20070d.png)

-* <strong>Print Drug Guide:</strong> Checkmark this if you with to have the drug guide for this medication to go into the print queue to print for the patient.
+* <strong>Print Drug Guide:</strong> Checkmark this if you with to have the detailed drug information for this medication to go into the print queue to print for the patient.
 * <strong>Remember As:</strong> This means you the user can type something in there (example: BOB or Heart Disease).
 This remembers this specific prescription/form (not free-text form though)/sig/duration/refills and quantity and saves it in the prescriber's medication library.
     * Update Button: If you used/prescribed a ‘remembered script' and change any prescription detail fields you can click the UPDATE button for the remembered script, it will ‘update' that remembered script with everything you entered in currently then.
 It ‘updates' the remembered script and changes that remembered script to have the details you just entered in/changed to.